-So how do you go about calculating the accurate weight of your home, in advance of the build?
+So how do you go about calculating the accurate weight of your home in advance of the build?
 The good news is that there are several good options available.
 You can take the literal approach of counting every piece of wood, metal, and glass that goes into your house and creating a weight list.
 The numbers for those items can be found on websites like HomeDepot.com that list unit weights for almost every item they sell.
-The challenge here is that the weight listed may be for a full length wall stud at 8'-0″ and you may only need to use 7'-6″ of it.
+The challenge here is that the weight listed may be for a full-length wall stud at 8'-0", and you may only need to use 7'-6" of it.

-As a reminder from the recent blog post "How to Tow a Tiny House: TinyHouseBuild.com Digital Workshop“, it's important to know the weight of your house, but it's equally important to know the weight distribution of the build.
-The side to side weight distribution is paramount to safe towing practices.
+As a reminder from the recent blog post "How to Tow a Tiny House: TinyHouseBuild.com Digital Workshop," it's important to know the weight of your house, but it's equally important to know the weight distribution of the build.
+The side-to-side weight distribution is paramount to safe towing practices.
 We've all seen the sign on the highway of the truck tipping over on a tight curve, right?
 That could be you if you don't pay attention to the way you distribute weight around your moveable tiny house.

 I'll give you a quick example.
 Imagine how your house might become dangerously weighted if you designed it in a way that placed all of your kitchen cabinetry, appliances, clothes storage, and solar batteries on one side of the house and the open space of the "great room" on the other.
-Can you see how the risk of roll over would be huge in this scenario as opposed to having the home balanced from one side to the other?
+Can you see how the risk of roll-over would be huge in this scenario as opposed to having the home balanced from one side to the other?

-The same attention to weight is true, although perhaps less obvious, regarding front to back distribution on the trailer.
+The same attention to weight is true, although perhaps less obvious, regarding front-to-back distribution on the trailer.
 You want to lock in the ratio as close to 60:40 as possible.
-This means that 60 percent of the weight should be in front of a line drawn in the center of the axles, towards the towing vehicle and the remaining 40 percent, behind that line.
+This means that 60 percent of the weight should be in front of a line drawn in the center of the axles, towards the towing vehicle, and the remaining 40 percent behind that line.
 This will reduce the amount of sway your trailer produces, thus making the house easier and safer to tow.

 Too much sway can cause you to lose control of the trailer and can ultimately lead to it flipping over at speed.
-This is obviously bad for so many reasons from the safety of others around you, to the well being of your home, to your own personal safety.
+This is obviously bad for so many reasons, from the safety of others around you, to the well-being of your home, to your own personal safety.

 So yes, weight calculations in a tiny house may not be sexy, but the results are what you're after, not necessarily an exciting evening with your construction plans.
 Think of it this way.
 If you do your calculations well, towing your moveable tiny house will be boring, as it should be.
-If you don't take the time to do the calculations well (or at all), then towing your home could move from boring to exciting, to deadly in a heartbeat.
+If you don't take the time to do the calculations well (or at all), then towing your home could move from boring to exciting to deadly in a heartbeat.
 I prefer the boredom of calculating weights myself.

-Episode 5: IMPORTANCE OF WEIGHT CALCULATIONS IN A TINY HOUSE
+FREE Episode: IMPORTANCE OF WEIGHT CALCULATIONS IN A TINY HOUSE